AbhinayAmbati/anon-nearby/README.md

 ## Core Functionality

 The application assigns users creative codenames like "CipherNode_42" or "VectorStar_73" to maintain anonymity while adding personality.
-Using geolocation services, it identifies other active users within proximity and facilitates instant chat connections through an intelligent matchmaking system.

-Conversations are completely ephemeral - once either participant disconnects, all messages are permanently deleted.
-No history is maintained, ensuring true anonymity and privacy.

-**Smart Matchmaking Engine**: Advanced algorithm uses distance-based ranking, wait-time scoring, compatibility analysis, and freshness scoring to create optimal connections between users.
-The system considers multiple factors including search radius compatibility, behavioral patterns, and connection history to enhance match quality.
+Users can choose how they want to connect:

+### 1. Proximity Chat (1-on-1)
+Auto-match with a random person within your search radius (500m - 5km).
+Perfect for spontaneous conversations with people physically near you.
+- **Requires Location**: Yes
+- **Privacy**: High (1-on-1, ephemeral)
+- **Matching**: Automatic based on distance

+### 2. Public Rooms (Group)
+Create or join location-based public chat rooms.
+Anyone nearby can see and join these rooms.
+Great for local events, campus discussions, or neighborhood chatter.
+- **Requires Location**: Yes
+- **Privacy**: Public (anyone nearby can join)
+- **Persistence**: Room stays active as long as users are present

+### 3. Private Rooms (Group)
+Create a named room and share the link directly with friends.
+No location required for joining via link.
+- **Requires Location**: No (for joining via link)
+- **Privacy**: Private (invite-only via link)
+- **Features**: Shareable URL, copy-to-clipboard

 **Ephemeral File Relay**: A secure, serverless-like file transfer system.
 Files are encrypted client-side using the Web Crypto API before being relayed in chunks through the server.
 The server never sees the original file or the encryption keys, ensuring complete privacy.